 Annapurna Base Camp trekking cost includes standard breakfast, lunch and three course dinners, followed by tea or coffee.
 Meals are cooked by the lodge family.
 Although the food is usually plentiful and delicious, you should be aware that the menu is not normally extensive.
 Most Annapurna teahouses offer a variety of rice and noodle dishes, as well as soup and seasonal vegetables.
 A variety of cereals, bread and egg dishes are generally available for breakfast.
-There will also be plenty of snacks available such as biscuits, chocolate and soft drinks (extra cost) and in some areas you will find fresh fruit in season.
+There will also be plenty of snacks available such as biscuits, chocolate and soft drinks (extra cost) and in some areas you will find fresh fruits in season.
 You can buy packaged water (bottled mineral water) from local lodge and shop en route or you can also ask your guide to fill up your water bottle with boiled water and treat with water purification pills.
 Some lodges charge extra for filling up bottle for the cost of boiling the water.

 Besides, you are advised to bring dietary supplements such as vitamins, energy bars, dry fruits, etc. to munch along the trail.

 Guide and support staff

 Your Guide for the Annapurna Base Camp trekking will be a certified, English speaking local who will accompany you as from Kathmandu.
 All Far & High Guides are trained by KEEP (Kathmandu Environmental Education Project) on first aid, environment, conservation and biodiversity.
 As required by law, the Tourism Department’s academy has licensed all our trekking guides.
 Most importantly, they are professional, helpful and always willing to provide you with personalized care and services.